invents-us/.github/profile/README.md

 - [From Chaotic Kittens to a Coordinated Squad: How We Cut Our AI Agent Squad in Half](https://invents.us/insights/from-chaotic-kittens-to-coordinated-squad.html)

 Full index: [invents.us/insights](https://invents.us/insights.html)

+Invents.US, LLC is not affiliated with any similarly named company.